 The IESA actively engages in consumer advocacy and our organization is guided by our Code of Ethics.

 Its members are licensed by the State of Illinois (225 ILCS 447/) to design, install, monitor and service systems to protect life and property, including burglar alarm, fire alarm, access control, video surveillance and critical-process systems.

 The IESA also offers a wide-range of professional development and training courses and we host five membership meetings each year.
-This includes a social/business event in September, as well as a Vendor Trade Show in November to coincide with our Annual Executive Board Elections.
+These include a social/business event in September and Board of Directors Elections and Annual Meeting in November.

 We encourage you to join the IESA today and become active.

 Rachel Slucki has worked in electrical construction, including alarm systems, since 1999.
 As President of Zoepaz Incorporated, she manages the daily and long-term operations of the company, whose focus is commercial fire alarm, burglar alarm, access control and CCTV.